leer-un-pulsador-con-arduino

 Try it online

-• They have low authority (resistance value too high)
+• They have low authority (resistance value too high).

-What resistance value to choose?
+What resistor value to choose?

 A very small resistor

-• 👍 Will have a lot of authority
+• 👍 Will have high authority.

 A very large resistor

-• 👎 But will have low authority, making it more susceptible to incorrect measurements due to noise
+• 👎 But will have low authority, making it more susceptible to incorrect measurements due to noise.

-Download the code
+Download the Code

-All the code from this entry is available for download on Github. github-full
+All the code from this post is available for download on Github. github-full